Take Care of Your Eyes and Heart

 The same foods that are good for your heart can help you preserve your vision.
 Leafy greens (spinach, kale and collards) and cold water fish, such as salmon, tuna and sardines, are good for healthy eyes and better heart health.

-Knowing that your mother has heart disease or your grandfather had diabetes can help you make the right choices to keep your heart and eyes healthy.
+Does your mother have heart disease?
+Did your grandfather had diabetes?
+Knowing these kinds of things can help you make the right choices to keep your heart and eyes healthy.
 Knowing your family's health history can save your sight.